STARasGAMES/Unity-package-repo-setup-template/README.md

 * Change PACKAGE_NAME in ".github/workflows/ci.yml" to your packages's folder name
 * Copy your package name, because you will need to paste it several time
   1. In Unity go to your package folder and select package.json file.
 Change all appropriate fields.
-  2. In Unity go to your package folder and change names for .asmdef files
+  2. In Unity go to your package folder and change names for all `.asmdef` files
-  3. Change `README.md` and `Packages/PACKAE_NAME/README.md` installation sections accordingly
+  3. Change `README.md` and `Packages/PACKAGE_NAME/README.md` installation sections accordingly to your github repo.
   4. Remove from `README.md` unnecessary text

 ## Installation